 -

-Pour dry ingredients into the whisked egg whites in 3 additions and gently mix with a rubber spatula from the bottom to top.
-Try to work in one direction: from the center of the bowl to the sides, turning the bowl clockwise with another hand.
-Don't overmix: mix to combine!
+Pour the dry ingredients into the whisked egg whites in 3 additions, and gently mix with a rubber spatula from the bottom to the top.
+Try to work in one direction: from the center of the bowl to the sides, turning the bowl clockwise with the other hand.
+Do not overmix: mix to combine!

 -

 Place two cake rings on a baking sheet lined with parchment paper: one 7-inch (18 cm), the other 8-inch (20 cm) in diameter.
-Don't grease the sides of the rings.
-Divide the meringue mixture between two cake molds, ensuring the meringue height is the same.
-Smooth the surface of the meringue with a spatula.
+Do not grease the sides of the rings.
+Divide the meringue mixture between two cake molds, ensuring the meringue heights are equal.
+Smooth the meringue's surface with a spatula.
 Use two clean toothpicks to check the height of the meringue in both rings.

 -

 Bake in the preheated oven for about 2 hours until the meringue layers are slightly browned.
-Don't open the oven door for the first 90 minutes.
+Do not open the oven door for the first 90 minutes.

 -